"Quality Outdoor Living Since 1995"

 Choose a Pergola If…

-- You want the lowest upfront cost.
-Aluminum pergola kits starting around $1,800 are the most affordable option for defining outdoor space.
+• You want the lowest upfront cost.
+A basic aluminum pergola is the most affordable option for defining an outdoor space.

-- You’re willing to upgrade later.
-Starting with a pergola and adding a louvered or motorized system later is a legitimate approach.
-Build the framework now, add the roof when budget allows.
+• You’re willing to start simple.
+Beginning with an open pergola now and adding a solid patio cover later is a legitimate approach.
+Build the framework first, add full weather protection when you’re ready.

 The Hybrid Approach